What do Premium Bonds offer?

 What else should I consider before purchasing Premium Bonds?

-Another thing that should be taken into account is that although your invested capital is safe in a premium bond, inflation means the value of that money will go down over time - and with no interest earned to offset that loss of value you'll effectively end up with less than you started with.
+Another thing that should be taken into account is that although your invested capital is safe in a premium bond, inflation means the value of that money will go down over time - and with no interest earned to offset that loss of value you will effectively end up with less than you started with.

 The NS&I refer to any payouts as 'wins', the lure of which can be very attractive to those wanting to earn some money back on what they invest.
 However, you are likely to win less, over the course of a year than the interest you would have earned on a standard savings account.
 Currently, investing your money in a top savings account or tax-free ISA would likely be a better option.